Azure/azure-functions-dotnet-worker/samples/EntityFramework/README.md

 1. Update the database
   `dotnet ef database update`
 1. Run the function project with `func start`
-1. Call the different operations in the `./test.http` file (I use RESTClient for VS Code)
+1. Call the different operations in the `./test.http` file (file format is for RESTClient in VS Code)